enerestar/demo-lynx/README.md

 *Step by step thoughts and implementation can be found in bash and SQL scripts*

 ## Architecture
-REST endpoints:
+HTTP endpoints:
 - Java Springboot Application
-    - main REST service
+    - main HTTP service
 - Basic Java Application
     - to prebuild outdated table, where most outdated page from each top10 category resides in
 - cURL to call the REST endpoints

 Server:
-- AWS EC2 free tier instance
+- AWS EC2 t2.micro instance (free tier)
     - [Specs](https://aws.amazon.com/ec2/instance-types/t2/)

 Script Automation: